brunocabezas/leyes-vigentes/README.md

   - [ ] list:
     - [ ] add text filter
     - [ ] display tags
+    - [ ] show type as label and make it clickable
+  - [ ] general statistics
+    - [ ] more stats (Nº of laws, Nº days of period, Average promulgation gap, graph of types per law,)
-  - [ ] general statistics: add more statistics using new data
+    - [ ] show always general statistics
+    - [ ] react to filters
-- [ ] Filter laws by date, name, etc... (get filterable criteria)
+    - [ ] Pdf export feature
-- [x} Create law detail component
+- [x] Create law detail component
 - [x] Add data as a prop to app state
 - [ ] Define how to add help
 - [x] Format date on date-range-picker